juniorsundarCasual/TGT/vault/volume-4.chapter-225.md

 "That's sub-optimal," Shuri commented.

 "Very much so.
 The delicate balance is slowly tilting in favour of the Kingdom, because of just one man.
 The Empire is not in a critical juncture.
 We can continue with the current wait-and-watch strategy - given the Kingdom's current trajectory, its downfall is imminent.
 However, this also allows for Ziva to build up power and plan a counter attack.
 Worse yet, now that he has joined hands with the Kingdom, he can now bolster the Kingdom's strikes with his morbid branch of magic.
-Alternatively, we could undertake an all out war, which as established is economically detrimental but ensures that Ziva does not cook up "
+Alternatively, we could undertake an all out war, which as established is economically detrimental but could possibly ensure that Ziva does not cook up some troubling calamity in the meantime."

+Shuri scratched her forehead lightly and bit her lips in distress, "Neither sounds attractive."

+"That is so," Eunuch bang affirmed.
+"Thus the Peace Agreement was stitched up.
+The Emperor and his Advisors believe that a middle ground is achievable.
+The Empire has found it increasingly difficult to place spies close to the King and Ziva, thus making it harder to track their movements.
+If it were possible to gauge their position, a suitable countermeasure could be formalised from the Empire's end.
+Hence, if it is imposssible to move spies through clandestine means, why not try it through a more transparent strategy.
+This can be achieved by openly moving a valuable piece from the Empire into the Kingdom, which in turn will warrant the movement of additional supports along with it.
+Then, amidst the support pieces, one could sneak in a few spies who will now have an easier time moving about in the Kingdom."

+"But the Kingdom won't just let anyone from the Empire get close to the throne," Shuri surmised.
+"Which means that- Damn it!"

+"Exactly, Your Highness," Eunuch Bang confirmed Shuri's suspicion with a fractic nod.
+"The Emperor intends to move for a political marriage between a Princess of the Empire and a Prince of the Kingdom."

+"I know the man.
+He won't send my elder sisters, he cares and dotes on them to much.
+I on the other hand am an expendable piece.
+I have nothing to offer, he has nothing to gain from keeping me around either..."
+Shuri's legs gave way and she collapsed onto the floor.
+Her eyes glazed over as her imminent demise surfaced in them.

+"Irony is cruel," she muttered in defeat.

+Eunuch Bang rushed forward and descended onto his knees in front of Shuri, "It is time, Your Highness.
+If we do not make a move now, you will be sent to the Kingdom which is equal to sending you to your death."

+Shuri's anxious gaze tightened with unwavering seriousness.
+"You realise what needs to be done?
+There is no turning back if we walk down this road, not for me and definitely not for you."

+Eunuch Bang revealed a bitter smile and said, "All my life I've walked facing forward.
+I don't have the luxury of choice to regret my past.
+All that matters is that this is the only way you can escape this hell-hole with your life intact."

+"In that case, proceed with the preparations.
+I don't believe I need to emphasise the importance of secrecy in this matter?"

+Eunuch Bang nodded gravely and receded towards the exit with his head lowered and facing the Princess.
+Shuri, in turn, folded her arms and grasped her shimmering pendant contemplatively while looking out the dusty window.

 ____